Company logo | Codica

 Lastly, validate your models to ensure they perform well on unseen data.
 This helps identify overfitting and other issues.

-Read also: 11 Brilliant B2B Ecommerce Trends in 2024 and Beyond
+Read also: 11 Brilliant B2B Ecommerce Trends in 2025 and Beyond

-Step 5: integrate AI with eсommerce platform
+Step 5: Integrate AI with eсommerce platform

 After all the preparation is done, integrating the developed AI models with your ecommerce platform is the next natural step.
 Usually, it starts with creating APIs that allow your AI models to communicate with your ecommerce AI platform.
 This enables functionalities like real-time recommendations and dynamic pricing.